tricarte/wpsite/README.md

 ## User credentials

+You can login by just pressing the 'Log In' button.

+If you need login credentials:

-Username: "usr" + sitename.
+* Username: "usr" + sitename.
 For example for a site name "test1", the username will be "usrtest1".

-Password: "pss" + sitename.
+* Password: "pss" + sitename.
 For example for a site name "test1", the password will be "psstest1"".